stitchdata/docs/_replication/loading/table-schemas/integration-schemas.md

           How your data is stored in the schemas, tables, and columns created by Stitch depends on a few things:

           - How data is structured in that particular data source (For example: Use of nested data structures),
-          - Any changes you might make to the data source (For example: adding/removing a column),
+          - Any changes you make to the data source (For example: adding/removing a column),
-          - Stitch-specific data handling rules (For example: entirely `NULL` columns), and
+          - Stitch-specific data handling rules (For example: Entirely `NULL` columns), and
           - How your destination handles data (For example: Columns with mixed data types, nested data structures)

           Stitch will encounter dozens of scenarios when replicating and loading your data.
 Familiarizing yourself with these scenarios and the nuances of your destination will enable you to better understand your data's structure and efficiently troubleshoot if issues arise.